pip-services/pip-services-docs/content/en/python/commons/run/parameters.md

 #### get_as_parameters_with_default
-Converts map element into an Parameters or returns default value if conversion is not possible.
+Converts map elements into Parameters or returns default value if conversion is not possible.

 > get_as_parameters_with_default(key: str, default_value: [Parameters](../parameters)): [Parameters](../parameters)